SuperOfficeDocs/superoffice-docs/docs/en/custom-objects/admin/create-extra-field.md

 uid: help-en-extra-fields-create
 title: Add extra fields
 description: How to define extra fields in SuperOffice
+keywords: extra field, custom field, field properties
 author: Bergfrid Dias
 so.date: 01.18.2024
 so.version: 10
+so.topic: howto
+so.audience: settings
-keywords: extra field, custom field so.topic: howto so.audience: settings so.audience.tooltip: Settings and maintenance
+so.audience.tooltip: Settings and maintenance